WyliGr/Esk2C/README.md

 **vESC**

 They are most professional boards and use a specific software but are very expensives.
-They are not too complex to use and have a big users community.
+They are not plug and play and are a little bit complex to use and have a big users community.

 **ESC Boards**

-They are like the vESC board but with a different software and hardware.
-They are not too expensive.
+They are like the vESC board but it's plug and play and it's not customizable.
+They are not too expensive and simple to use.

 **Arduino and Raspberry ESC**